Product Guide

 Theme editor access

-From within the page editor, you can access the theme editor to customize the visual appearance of your page.
-The theme controls colors, fonts, and overall styling that apply across all blocks.
-You can switch between the block editor and the theme editor without leaving the page editor screen.
+From the page editor, you can access the theme editor to customize colors, fonts, and styling across all blocks.
+Switch between the block editor and theme editor without leaving the screen.

-Changes made in the theme editor follow the same draft/live workflow -- they are saved as a draft and only go live when you publish.
+Theme changes follow the same draft/live workflow -- they're saved as a draft and only go live when you publish.

 For more details, see Choosing a Preset Theme.